microsoft/WhatTheHack/015-Serverless/Student/Challenge-04.md

 ### Configure TollBooth Application Code

-- Open the Tollbooth folder in Visual Studio Code.
+- Open the `/Tollbooth` folder in Visual Studio Code.
 It's recommended to enable the suggested C# development extensions when prompted by VSCode.
 - Open the Todo Tree Extension.
 You will see a list of TODO tasks, where each task represents one line of code that needs to be completed.

     > ![A list of TODO tasks, including their description, project, file, and line number display.](../images/image38.png 'TODO tasks')